MozillaFoundation/mozfest-plaza/content/help/en.md

 ### Free Shuttle Bus Transporation

-For those who requested coach travel - free shuttle buses will take those staying in central Lusaka to and from the venue in the morning and afternoon.
-Buses will depart from East Park Mall car park (opposite the Cargo Hotel) with a schedule as follows - please show your registration to the travel co-ordinator in the MozFest orange T-Shirt.
+For those who **pre-registered for shuttle transportation** via the form sent to ticket holders in early November, free buses will transport attendees between central Lusaka and the venue in the morning and afternoon.
+Buses will depart from the East Park Mall car park (opposite the Cargo Hotel) according to the schedule below.
+Please have your registration ready to show to the travel coordinator, who will be wearing a MozFest orange T-shirt.

-* East Park Mall to Ciela: From 09:00 Wednesday 20 November
-  * Coaches to run back and forth all day
-* Ciela to East Park Mall: From 18:00 Wednesday 20 November
-  * Coaches to run back and forth all day
-* East Park Mall to Ciela: From 09:00 Thursday 20 November
-  * Coaches to run back and forth all day
-* Ciela to East Park Mall: From 18:00 Thursday 21 November
-* Ciela to East Park Mall: From 20:00 Thursday 21 November
+**Wednesday, 20 November**

+-   **East Park Mall ↔ LICC**: Shuttles will run continuously between the East Park Mall and the LICC starting at  **9:00 AM**  and continuing until  **6:00 PM**, with regular pickups and drop-offs throughout the day.
+-   **LICC to East Park Mall**: Starting at  **5:30 PM**, shuttles will depart the LICC at regular intervals, with the final shuttle leaving at  **6:30 PM**.

+**Thursday, 21 November**

+-   **East Park Mall ↔ LICC**: Shuttles will run continuously between the East Park Mall and the LICC starting at  **9:00 AM**  and continuing until  **6:00 PM**, with regular pickups and drop-offs throughout the day.
+-   **LICC to East Park Mall**: Starting at  **6:00 PM**, shuttles will depart the LICC at regular intervals, with the final shuttle leaving at  **8:00 PM**.

 ***Please note during busy times there might be some waiting time as the coaches board, and go back and forth between Lusaka and the venue - we thank you for your patience!***